-A degenerative joint disorder; prevalence increases with age.
+Osteoarthritis (OA) is a degenerative joint disorder; prevalence increases with age.

-Most commonly affected joints are the knee, hip, hands, and lumbar and cervical spine.
+The most commonly affected joints are the knee, hip, hands, and lumbar and cervical spine.

 Presents with joint pain and stiffness that is typically worse with activity.